How Much Does Virtual Therapy Cost?

 Other programs allow you to use health savings accounts (HSA) or flexible spending accounts (FSA) to pay for the cost of their services.
 These accounts let you put aside tax-free money to use on medical expenses and are great for people who have a high deductible health plan, or whose insurance won’t cover mental health services.
 In addition, not all telehealth therapy companies accept major medical insurance, so using an HSA or FSA instead can help you save money.
 Both Cerebral and Rethink My Therapy accept the use of these accounts.

 Mira is another excellent way to save on virtual therapy.
-For as low as $45 a month, Mira members get access to a wide variety of virtual care services, including mental health counseling and prescription refills.
-Co-pays range anywhere from $5-15, making this option the least expensive of any previously mentioned programs.
+For an average of s $45 a month, Mira members get access to a wide variety of virtual care services, including mental health counseling and prescription refills.
+Co-pays range anywhere from $25, making this option the least expensive of any previously mentioned programs.
 In addition, members get access to a wide range of other health benefits, like discounted prescriptions and low-cost urgent care visits, all for an affordable price.

 Virtual Therapy Frequently Asked Questions (FAQs)